-This research project lasts for 11 weeks, starting Monday, May 22 through Friday, August 4, 2017, working at least 40 hours a week.
-The student will be responsible for 1) meeting all requirements of their mentor, 2) writing a blog post about their research for the KBS LTER website, and 3) presenting a professional research poster at the KBS summer research symposium on August 2, 2017 at KBS.
+The student will be responsible for 1) meeting all requirements of their mentor, 2) writing a blog post about their research for the KBS LTER website, 3) attending a professional development seminar at KBS on creating research posters, and 4) presenting a professional research poster at the KBS summer research symposium on Wednesday, July 29, 2020 at KBS.

 This project is funded by the National Science Foundation’s Kellogg Biological Station Long- term Ecological Research (KBS LTER) program.
-Priority will be given to non-MSU students who may not have many research opportunities at their college or university and under-represented minority students.
+Priority will be given to non-MSU and OSU students who may not have many research opportunities at their college or university and under-represented minority students.
 Please note, students must be a U.S. citizen to apply.